JohannesVolk/Testing-Deep-Learning-Models/README.md

 ## The Problem with Adversarial Attacks

-When one creates an so called adversarial attack even a model with high accuracy can be fooled as the robustness of a model is not easily determined.
+When creating a so-called adversarial attack, even a model with high test accuracy can be fooled because the robustness of a model is not easy to determine.

-For example a digit five, displayed below, is merged with an attack pattern that fools the model.
+For example, a digit five can be combined with an attack pattern that fools the model.
-This attack pattern is constructed with back-propagation in a way that the model classifies it with a label of ones choosing without the need to be resembling the class at all.
+This attack pattern is constructed with back-propagation so that the model classifies it with any label of ones choosing without having to resemble the class at all to the human eye.
 ([read this](https://christophm.github.io/interpretable-ml-book/adversarial.html) for a more detailed introduction of adversarial examples)

 The resulting image gets misclassified with high probability on the wrong label.